expert advice MORE

 Your grandson learned firsthand that the school environment did not provide the socialization he needed.
 He is not alone.
 Many children, for a variety of reasons, do not adapt well to a school setting.
 I have seen this with the families in my homeschool group.
 There are six boys and one girl who all did poorly in school.
 They were labeled, put in specialized classes, and, in three cases, medicated.
 After three months of homeschooling, each child showed remarkable changes.
 Within a year, they no longer needed medication, and were performing at or above grade level.
 These aren't isolated cases -- I hear similar stories from grateful parents around the country every day.
 These parents are grateful they took the first step and chose to homeschool -- their only regret is that they didn't do it sooner!

 Your grandson's father is very courageous to decide to try homeschooling.
 Why not support him in his efforts and see what happens?
 Remember, Joseph always has the option to return to school at a later date.
 At six years old, Joseph needs to regain his self-esteem and discover that learning can be fun.
 I wouldn't worry about grades or memorization of facts right now.
-Visit our homeschool channel and find out how and why other parents have chosen to homeschool their children.
 Good luck!

 More on: Expert Advice